MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Exception** - Call stack for the Exception

 - **Event Name** - Event Name is the Event Category and Event Label.

+#### telemetry_error

+This event lets us diagnose and fix issues that are preventing necessary diagnostic data from being generated or sent.
+These events let us understand if we are missing critical data needed to identify security issues or major issues with how your app is working.

+The following fields are collected:

+- **timer_name** - Tells where the telemetry issue is happening, for example, in the mailbox component or the calendar.
+This helps us detect and resolve telemetry issues happening from a specific part of the app

+- **type** - tells us the type of timer error to help us detect when our app is having any issues with sending diagnostic telemetry data

+#### watchdog_anr

+Needed for monitoring app performance errors to prevent cases where the app stops responding, and your screen becomes frozen in the app (referred to as ANR - application not responding).

+The following fields are collected:

+- **callstack** - the code callstack where the ANR occurred

+- **caused_restart** - whether the app was forced to restart because of the ANR

+- **duration** - the amount of time the device was frozen

+- **id** - a unique identifier for the ANR

+- **interval** - the configured threshold for triggering an ANR

+- **is_application_object_initialized** - whether the ANR happened after the app was fully initialized or before

+- **last_known_is_in_foreground** - whether the app was most recently in the foreground or background

 ### *Application feature performance subtype*